n-of-one/attack_vector_2/website/docs/gm/sites/Managing sites.md

 Sites can be exported / downloaded as JSON files.
 These files can later be imported.
 The purpose of this is to have a backup of a site outside of Attack Vector.
 This can also be used to archive a site before deleting it.

 ## Editing JSON site files
-Don't do this.
+Don't. do. this.

 There are a lot of internal references inside the JSON file, so just changing a few IDs will probably cause a corrupted site to be created that will cause all kinds of errors in the future.
-It will be hard to remove a corrupt site from the system.
+It will be hard to remove such a corrupt site from the system.